How The V2 Came to Be

 Innovative Composite Engineering / NoLimitz

-Foiling in the picture below at Ka’a
+Foiling in the video below at Ka’a